hitachi-nlp/FLD-corpus/README.md

 In the future, we will release various corpora which differ in design aspects, such as the number of distractors, the abundancy of linguistic templates, and the complexity of logical formulas.
-Such corpora will enable us to conduct ablative analysis for pursueing better corpus design.
+These corpora will enable us investigate what aspects are important for acquring robust deductive reasoning ability.